 Inside your penis, there are two erectile chambers called the corpora cavernosa.
 These areas of soft tissue run along the left and right sides of your penis, extending all the way from your pelvis to the head of your penis (the glans penis).

 When you’re sexually aroused due to physical or mental stimulation, your brain initiates an erection by sending chemical messages to the penis.
-This causes the muscles of the corpora cavernosa to relax and allows blood to flow into the tissue.
+This causes the muscles of the corpora cavernosa to relax and allows blood to flow in via the penile arteries.

 One particular chemical (cyclic GMP/cGMP) relaxes the corpora cavernosa and allows blood to flow into the base of the penis.
 As blood flows into the soft tissue of the penis, it expands and becomes firmer.

 As the penis expands, a fibrous membrane called the tunica albuginea wraps around the corpora cavernosa, stopping blood flow from flowing out of the penis and maintaining the erection during sex.